mathebuddy/mathebuddy-compiler/mbl.md

 A level is only playable, if all presuming levels have been passed successfully.
 At least one level must have no presuming level.

-All Levels of a unit are listed below the `!UNIT UNIT_NAME` entry.
+All Levels of a unit are listed below the `UNIT UNIT_NAME` entry.
 Each level is described in the form: `(X,Y) A !B !C !D ...`.

 - Coordinates `(X,Y)` describe the position of node $v \in V(G)$, where `(0,0)` is interpreted as _top-left_.